limegimlet/learning/_posts/2020-12-31-vaccine-slow.md

 This is what has been said by the Health minister, Olivier Veran, "Monsieur Vaccin" Alain Fischer and last night echoed by the government spokesperson, Gabriel Attal.

-They all make a big point of emphasizing the complexity, as they are taking the vaccine to the EHPAD residents, not vice versa, implying that countries going faster (ie Germany) are frog-marching their elderly to giant vaccinodromes.
+They all make a big point of emphasizing the complexity, as they are taking the vaccine to the EHPAD residents, not vice versa, implying that countries going faster (ie Germany) are frog-marching their elderly to giant _vaccinodromes_.
 Which is [false](https://www.france24.com/en/europe/20201226-in-germany-101-year-old-woman-first-to-receive-covid-19-vaccine){:target="_blank"}.

 (They also like to point to the dosage error that occurred in Germany.
 This affected a total of [8 people](https://www.dw.com/en/coronavirus-german-care-home-workers-accidentally-given-vaccine-overdose/a-56077717){:target="_blank"}, with 4 needing hospitalization, _out of 78 000 people vaccinated_.)